Last Updated 2.17.25.

 Most people do not think about:

-It is not an overstatement to say most people do not understand how much of their daily lives' stability, predictability, and success (and futures) completely depends upon a stable temperature range and climate.
+It is not an overstatement to say most people do not understand how much of their daily lives' stability, predictability, and success (and futures) entirely depends upon a stable temperature range and climate.
 By and large, they take the ubiquitous general stability of the climate for granted, almost as though it could never change.

-Measuring all atmospheric greenhouse gas levels together is the single most accurate measure of real climate change reduction progress.
-The graph below shows the story of the three major fossil fuel-burning atmospheric greenhouse gases, carbon (CO2), methane (CH4), and Nitrous Oxide (N2O).
+Measuring all atmospheric greenhouse gas levels together is the most accurate measure of real climate change reduction progress.
+The graph below shows the story of the three primary fossil fuel-burning atmospheric greenhouse gases: carbon (CO2), methane (CH4), and Nitrous Oxide (N2O).
 The numbers at the bottom of the illustration are the AD dates in history.
 The IPCC is the United Nations Intergovernmental Panel on Climate Change.
 AR6 is the IPCC's climate summary report.
 NOAA is the US National Oceanic and Atmospheric Administration.
 PPB is parts per billion.
 PPM is parts per million.

 The global climate’s heat-controlling systems and subsystems